jonathaneunice/textdata/README.rst

   * remove common indentation
   * strip leading/trailing spaces other than the common prefix (leading spaces removed by request, trailing by default)
+  * strip any comments from the end of lines
   * join lines together with your choice of separator string